Graphics

 decorative

-MOBILE RAY TRACING
+THE ORIGINAL POWER-EFFICIENT MOBILE RAY TRACING

-Imagination developed the world’s first hardware-based ray tracing solution for mobile; our technology remains the most power efficient ray tracing solution in the market, sitting at Level 4 in the RTLS.
+We developed the world’s first hardware-based ray tracing solution for mobile; our technology remains the most power efficient ray tracing solution in the market, sitting at Level 4 in the RTLS.

-FLEXIBLE GRAPHICS & COMPUTE PROCESSING
+FLEXIBLE GRAPHICS & COMPUTE FOR MODERN WORKLOADS

 graphics architecture